bifurcationkit/BifurcationKit.jl/docs/src/plotting.md

 - `putbifptlegend = true`: display the legend corresponding to the bifurcation points
 - `vars = nothing`: see below

-If you have severals branches `br1, br2`, you can plot them together doing
+If you have severals branches `br1, br2`, you can plot them in the same figure by doing

 ```
 plot([br1, br2])